Tinpushers/zwifit/README.md

 FTMS Control Point characteristic is provided to allow automatic setting of the incline on your treadmill.
 I have tested this with KinoMap but not with Zwift.
 Negative values (Decline) cannot be passed through this characteristic.

-I haven't had chance to fully implement the incline settings into setttings.conf so whenever you run the initial setup, the treadmill settings will be overwritten.
+The following incline settings are added into setttings.conf whenever you first run the setup.
+If you need to subsequently change them, just adjust the following lines :-
-Just add ..

 ```bash
 exports.maxinc = 15;